Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 - Categroies: `AMS` , `FEATURE`, `EXPERIMENTAL`

+## maxPlayerBlockInteractionRange

+Change the maximum block interaction distance allowed by the server, set to "-1" to disable this rule.

+- Type: `double`

+- Default: `-1`

+- Suggested options: `0 - 512`, `-1`

+- Categroies: `AMS`, `FEATURE`, `SURVIVAL`

-## maxPlayerInteractionDistance
+## maxPlayerEntityInteractionRange

-Change the maximum interaction distance allowed by the server, set to `-1` to disable this rule
+Change the maximum entity interaction distance allowed by the server, set to "-1" to disable this rule.

 - Type: `double`